Can you recall the first time you realized you were going to be an illustrator? What were your earliest impressions?

 Do you think illustration has the eye of the public or could public awareness of this field be improved upon?

 The public are the consumers of illustration, but they might not think too much about it as ‘illustration’.
-For example a book cover would and should hopefully make you think about the story inside, not the artist who created it.
+For example a book cover would and should hopefully make you think about the story inside, not the illustrator who created it.

 Why does art matter to you?
 Why might it matter to the world?